-Two previously NQF-endorsed measures addressing imaging were reviewed, however the measures were not recommended for endorsement.
+Two previously NQF-endorsed measures addressing imaging were reviewed, however both measures have been deferred and will be brought back for review in a future project.

-NQF #0052: Use of Imaging Studies for Low Back Pain (National Committee for Quality Assurance): Not Recommended
+NQF #0052: Use of Imaging Studies for Low Back Pain (National Committee for Quality Assurance): Deferred

-Description: The percentage of patients with a primary diagnosis of low back pain who did not have an imaging study (plain X-ray, MRI, CT scan) within 28 days of diagnosis.; Measure Type: Process; Level of Analysis: Health Plan: Integrated Delivery System; Setting of Care: Ambulatory Care: Clinician Office/Clinic: Ambulatory Care: Urgent Care: Hospital/Acute Care Facility; Data Source: Administrative claims: Electronic Clinical Data: Electronic Clinical Data : Imaging/Diagnostic Study;
+Description: The percentage of patients with a primary diagnosis of low back pain who did not have an imaging study (plain X-ray, MRI, CT scan) within 28 days of diagnosis.; Measure Type: Process; Level of Analysis: Health Plan: Integrated Delivery System; Setting of Care: Ambulatory Care: Clinician Office/Clinic: Ambulatory Care: Urgent Care: Hospital/Acute Care Facility; Data Source: Administrative claims: Electronic Clinical Data: Electronic Clinical Data: Imaging/Diagnostic Study;

 This measure was originally endorsed in 2009 and is used for public reporting, health plan ranking, federal payment programs, HEDIS accreditation, and quality improvement programs.
 The Committee agreed that imaging studies including computed tomography (CT), magnetic resonance imaging (MRI) and x-ray are often overused in the diagnosis and treatment of non-specific lower back pain and as a result, total spending is quite high for the diagnosis and treatment of low back pain.
-The Committee noted that only face validity testing is presented for the measure and raised concerns regarding the lack of "red flag" exclusions for conditions that potentially indicate a serious health condition.
+The Committee noted that the face validity testing for the measure and raised concerns regarding the lack of "red flag" exclusions for conditions that potentially indicate a serious health condition.
 The Committee agreed the measure did not meet the validity criterion and the measure did not pass scientific acceptability.